dmcsorley/foundationdb-docker/README.md

 TODO:

 - start the service on `docker run`
-- bind the service to a host other than `127.0.0.1` so you can connect from outside the container
 - tail the service log to stdout so it can be aggregated by standard docker logging tools